-St Edmundsbury is a borough council located in West Suffolk, with 81 rural parishes, and two main towns.
+The area of the former St Edmundsbury Borough Council is located in the west of Suffolk, with 81 rural parishes, and two main towns.

-Well-connected with London, the rest of East Anglia and the Midlands, St Edmundsbury is a safe and comparatively prosperous place in which to live.
+Well-connected with London, the rest of East Anglia and the Midlands, the area is a safe and comparatively prosperous place in which to live.
 It also has some beautiful and accessible countryside areas, including grassland, heath and forest.

-St Edmundsbury has two main market towns: Bury St Edmunds and Haverhill.
+The area has two main market towns: Bury St Edmunds and Haverhill.
 Bury St Edmunds, the largest settlement in West Suffolk, has been a prosperous town for centuries, with people drawn to its market and Georgian architecture, shops, leisure and cultural facilities.